Captain Pugwash: Characters added in the 1998 series

-This character replaced pirate Barnabas, who was in the earlier series.
-His catchphrase is "No good will come of this, mark my words!"
+This character replaced Pirate Barnabas, who was in the earlier series.
+A somewhat pessimistic pirate, his catchphrase is "No good will come of this, mark my words!"
 Jonah appears to be of Jamaican origin.
 He is the tallest of the crew so he often hits his head on the ceiling of the ship's lower deck.
 He is also one of the strongest of the crew as he is the Black Pig's carpenter.